 2. Dismissing the package design process

-- Materials Used: The most common types of materials used for industrial wooden container packaging include steel, corrugated, wooden crates, wooden skids, or plastic (containers, heavy-duty shrink-wrap, etc.).
+- Materials Used: The most common types of materials used for industrial-grade wooden container packaging include steel, corrugated, wooden crates, wooden skids, or plastic (containers, heavy-duty shrink-wrap, etc.).
 The best packaging material for your product will depend on the type of product you manufacture.

 - Special Safety Mechanisms: Hire a professional to help you determine how secure your packaging needs to be and the types of locking and closure mechanisms you will need.